janscience/Teensy_Amp/R5.0/README.md

   mean(CHx - mean(CHx)) = mean(CHx) - mean(CHx) = 0.
   The larger the number of input channels, the more channels might have no signal, the closer mean(CHx) to zero.
-- VREF is not only set by the common mode of the signal, but also by other loads in the system.
+- VREF andVGND are not only set by the common mode of the signal, but also by other loads in the system (?).
 The latter is still present in the single ended measurement.
 See below for improved common mode rejection.

 What we want, however, is a monopolar measurement of CHx.
 We would get this with a fixed VREF that is independent of the input potentials.
-Thus, we somehow need to stabilize the VREF:
+Thus, we somehow need to stabilize VREF:

 - Somehow make VREF less dependent on signals by means of an opamp????
 - Electrodes in a tank: connect VREF to ground of building.
 Test it!